Chalk paint takes around 30 minutes to dry between coats and 24 hours to cure (fully dry).

 - Turn on the fans in the room.

-- Apply the chalk paint in open spaces or outdoors
+- Apply it in open spaces or outdoors.

 - Do not overlap the paint more than twice.